The application process

-Find out about our funding rules, how to apply, and what happens next.
+Find out about our funding rules, and what happens when you apply.

 About our funding

-Most grants are funded by rates, and go towards community projects.
+Most Council grants are funded by local rates.
+Funds go towards supporting community service groups in the Lower Hutt catchment area.

 Successful applicants must: